aws/aws-lambda-java-libs/README.md

 </dependency>
 ```

-## Java AWS Lambda JUnit Support - aws-lambda-java-tests
+## Java Lambda JUnit Support - aws-lambda-java-tests

 This package provides utils to ease Lambda Java testing.
-It uses the same AWS Lambda serialisation logic and `aws-lambda-java-events` to inject events in your JUnit tests.
+It uses the same Lambda serialisation logic and `aws-lambda-java-events` to inject events in your JUnit tests.

 - [Release Notes](aws-lambda-java-tests/RELEASE.CHANGELOG.md)